bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-09-22-newsletter.md

   because of other issues, such as the channel funding transaction still being unconfirmed).

-- [LND #5304][] rpc: Bake and validate macaroons with external permissions FIXME:dongcarl
+- [LND #5304][] enables LND to create and validate macaroons with external permissions unknown to LND itself.
+This change enables tools such as [Lightning Terminal][] to use a single macaroon to authenticate across multiple daemons that all talk to the same LND.

 - [Rust Bitcoin #628][] Adds Taproot BIP341 signature message and create a unified sighash cache for legacy, segwit and taproot inputs FIXME:Xekyo